Why you need a doula

 3. You(r partner) might actually listen to them

 In addition to advocacy and wisdom, a doula generally becomes a trusted (yet reasonably neutral) advisor.
-Women in labor are not known for being the most easily persuaded, but a doula can provide authoritative (and generally even correct) guidance.
-Even if you do some heavy studying up on birth, it's going to be easier to hear suggestions from a doula, and they'll likely be better at delivering instructions.
+A doula can provide (fairly) authoritative guidance and knows how to best communicate with a woman in labor.
+Even if you do some heavy studying up on birth (and you should!), it's going to be far easier to have a doula as a guide.

 Conclusion

 Maybe you're a birth aficionado and you don't need a doula.
-Nurses and midwives can provide excellent care.
+Great!--nurses and midwives can provide excellent care.
 And shoot, doulas are expensive!
-But still, maybe give it another thought.
+And yet, it's hard to put a price tag on an efficient and healthy birth.